Pre-authorized payment is required for all packages with the exception of the Extreme packages using the non free installation.

 We will install the fastest type of technology available that can sustain a consistent connection to the tower site from your location

 This is the speed at which you receive information from the Internet.
 The Lite package has a lower rate, but is still suitable for browsing the web and checking your email.
-If you plan to use the Internet more often, you might want to go with a higher package, where the 10 Mbps of the Ultra package on an OFDM radio will excel at streaming video.
+If you plan to use the Internet more often, you might want to go with a higher package, where the possible 12 Mbps of the Ultra package on an OFDM radio will excel at streaming video.
 As a comparison, dialup is about 0.05 Mbps

 MCSNet uses a network of towers to provide wireless high speed Internet service to rural areas.